Aruvaro-Chulvi/OFFLINED/README.md

 ## 🧭 Roadmap

-- [x] v1 — Base app (LLM, Agents, Wikipedia, Maps, Docs)
+- [x] v1 — 💬 Chat Core - Base app (LLM Chat UI)
+- [x] v2 — 🏛️ Wikipedia integration + Text selection search
+- [x] v3 — 🗺️ Documentation & Offline Maps integration
-- [ ] v2 — ✨🔭 Sky + 🌍 Global Search
+- [ ] v4 — ✨🔭 Sky + 🌍 Global Search
-- [ ] v3 — 🧰 Agent Kit + 📚🔎 RAG (per-agent offline documentation)
+- [ ] v5 — 🧰 Agent Kit + 📚🔎 RAG (per-agent offline documentation)
-- [ ] v4 — 💻📦 Third-party open source apps (LibreOffice, GIMP, VLC, Audacity…)
+- [ ] v6 — 💻📦 Third-party open source apps (LibreOffice, GIMP, VLC, Audacity…)
-- [ ] v5 — 🌐🚫 No-Internet OS (🐧 Linux-based, app as desktop)
+- [ ] v7 — 🌐🚫 No-Internet OS (🐧 Linux-based, app as desktop)
-- [ ] v6 — 🌎📚 Offlined OS Editions (Survival / Education / Rural)
+- [ ] v8 — 🌎📚 Offlined OS Editions (Survival / Education / Rural)

 ---

-The journey of **Survival AI Stick** has only just begun.
-Version 1 lays the foundation, but the roadmap ahead is ambitious and full of new features:
+The journey of **Survival AI Stick** has gone through several stages of evolution.
+Early versions focused on building the foundation — the chat interface, model integration, and the first offline tools.
+The roadmap ahead remains ambitious and full of new features:

+- **Version 1 — 💬 Chat Core**
+  First public prototype with a functional chat interface and basic LLM integration.
+  Established the foundation for offline AI communication.

+- **Version 2 — 🏛️ Wikipedia Integration**
+  Added offline Wikipedia search through text selection inside chat responses, allowing users to consult articles seamlessly from model outputs.

+- **Version 3 — 🗺️ Documentation & Maps**
+  Introduced the **offline documentation viewer** and integrated **MapLibre + PMTiles** maps.

+  From this point, the combined system became known as
+  **“v3 — Base app (LLM, Agents, Wikipedia, Maps, Docs)”**.

+---

-- **Version 2 — ✨🔭 Sky & 🌍 Global Search**
+- **Version 4 — ✨🔭 Sky & 🌍 Global Search**
   Stellarium will be fully integrated offline, bringing an interactive sky map, constellations, and celestial objects into the app — turning your Survival AI Stick into a pocket planetarium that works without internet.
-Additionally, a new **Global Search** system will allow you to instantly find anything across all modules, **agents, Wikipedia articles, local documents, and stellar objects** unifying the entire offline knowledge base into a single, intelligent search bar.
+  Additionally, a new **Global Search** system will allow you to instantly find anything across all modules — **agents, Wikipedia articles, local documents, and stellar objects** — unifying the entire offline knowledge base into a single, intelligent search bar.

-- **Version 3 — 🪪🧰Agent Kit & 📚🔎RAG**
+- **Version 5 — 🪪🧰Agent Kit & 📚🔎RAG**
   Each agent will receive a dedicated **Agent Kit**: predefined prompts to boost its usefulness in survival scenarios.
   In addition, agents will gain the surprising ability to perform **RAG (Retrieval-Augmented Generation)** on curated offline documentation.
 Every profession-linked agent will be able to consult specific PDFs and manuals relevant to their expertise, giving more grounded and specialized guidance.

-- **Version 4 — 💻📦Third-party Open Source Software**
+- **Version 6 — 💻📦Third-party Open Source Software**
   We will bundle a selection of essential offline open source software: 📄LibreOffice, 🎨GIMP, 🎥VLC, 🎧Audacity, and 🛠️more.
   The aim is to make Survival AI Stick not only a survival assistant but also a complete offline productivity and creativity hub.

-- **Version 5 — 🌐🚫No-Internet OS (Dream Edition)**
+- **Version 7 — 🌐🚫No-Internet OS (Dream Edition)**
   With enough community support, we dream of building a **🐧Linux-based “No Internet OS”**.
-It would boot into our app as its main desktop environment but allow users to install all tools from V4 (LibreOffice, Audacity, GIMP, etc.).
+  It would boot into our app as its main desktop environment but allow users to install all tools from V6 (LibreOffice, Audacity, GIMP, etc.).
   This would transform the project into a full-fledged offline operating system for survival, creativity, and autonomy.

-- **Version 6 — 🌎📚 Offlined OS Editions (For Survival, Education & Rural Zones)**
+- **Version 8 — 🌎📚 Offlined OS Editions (For Survival, Education & Rural Zones)**
   Once the No-Internet OS is stable, we plan to create **three specialized editions** of the system:
   - **🏕️ Offlined OS — For Survival:** focused on emergency preparedness, self-reliance, medical knowledge, field engineering and offline survival manuals.
   - **🎓 Offlined OS — For Education:** designed for schools and students in areas with poor connectivity, including educational agents, encyclopedias and open textbooks.
   - **🏡 Offlined OS — For Rural Zones:** optimized for low-power hardware and communities with limited or no internet access, offering tools for agriculture, local communication and energy management.